-Planning your first steps is bound to bring up questions, most notably about salary potential.
-That’s just one area where the 2019 Robert Half Salary Guides can help.
+You’re bound to have questions as you plan your first steps, most notably about salary potential.
+That’s just one area where the 2020 Robert Half Salary Guides can help.

-From e-commerce giants to mom-and-pop storefronts, companies need web developers to support their online presence.
-This ever-present demand — coupled with a scarcity of candidates — makes web development one of the most lucrative fields for entry-level employees.
-Employment for web developers is projected to rise 15 percent by 2026, according to the U.S. Bureau of Labor Statistics (BLS).
-Web developer jobs are abundant in tech hubs such as San Francisco, New York, Seattle and Austin, Texas.
+From e-commerce giants to mom-and-pop storefronts, all types of companies need web developers to support their online presence.
+This ever-present demand — coupled with a scarcity of candidates — makes web development one of the most lucrative fields for entry-level professionals.
+Employment for web developers is projected to rise 13 percent by 2028, according to the U.S. Bureau of Labor Statistics (BLS).

-Data analysts/report writers extract an organization’s technical data in a way that makes smart business decisions possible.
-They analyze complex data systems and document data elements, data flow, relationships and dependencies.
+Data analysts/report writers extract an organization’s technical data in ways that make smart business decisions possible.
+They analyze complex data systems and document data elements, flow, relationships and dependencies.
 Jobs in this field are plentiful, primarily due to the rising demand for smart, data-driven solutions.
-Organizations want analysts who efficiently read, interpret and translate customer insights to improve service and performance.
+Organizations want analysts who efficiently read, translate and interpret customer insights to improve service and performance.

-The most sought-after candidates have quantitative skills and thorough knowledge of relational database theory and practice.
-The 25th salary percentile for these high-paying entry-level roles in data analysis and report writing is $81,750, and the midpoint sits at $97,500.
+The most sought-after candidates have quantitative and analytical reasoning skills, as well as thorough knowledge of relational database theory and practice.
+The 25th salary percentile for these high-paying entry-level roles is $83,750, and the midpoint sits at $100,250.

 Front-end web developers use code to develop appealing web- and mobile-based applications, employing markup languages to translate designs to the web and create intuitive functionality.
 They’re also responsible for website enhancements and routine maintenance.

 Demand for front-end web developers is increasing faster than that for many other professions in the country.
-Factors driving this growth include an emphasis on user experience (UX) and the rise of mobile devices and e-commerce.
-Salaries for entry-level front-end web developers can range from $65,000 to the midpoint of $79,250.
+Factors driving this growth include an emphasis on user experience (UX) and the ubiquity of mobile devices and e-commerce.
+National salaries for entry-level front-end web developers can fall somewhere around a range from $67,000 to the midpoint of $81,750.

 These savvy creatives generate design concepts, artwork and layouts for websites, games, kiosks, wearables and other digital projects.
 While visual designers work with web designers, they typically do not code.
 They use design software such as InDesign, Photoshop and Illustrator to create eye-catching interfaces that engage users and help them navigate a site or an application.

-Visual designers are in very high demand, especially in Minneapolis and San Francisco.
-On average, candidates in the 25th percentile can earn $62,750; the midpoint salary is $79,000.
+Visual designers are in high demand, and nationally, candidates in the 25th percentile can earn $64,500; the midpoint salary is $81,250.